 I began to change my diet around incorporating fruits and vegetables and eliminating fast food.

-I am 5’4,” and my starting weight was 192 pounds.
+I am 5’4,” and my starting weight post-pregnancy was 192 pounds.
 Now, I weigh 125 pounds.
 It took me about two years to lose the weight because I wanted to go the healthy route.
 I got back down to my original size 4 jeans, and I am living a healthy, happy life for my family and me.

 Fitness has changed my life.
 Not only am I able to say that I got my life back, but now I can help women and my fellow aviators maintain a healthy lifestyle on and off the road.